 Setting The Scene

 How have the Mavs' trade plans changed with Butler's injury?
 Probably very little. … and in this sense, owner Mark Cuban's "opportunistic'' pronouncement – "We do the same thing'' – rings true.

 Previously the Mavs needed another superior scorer, preferably a wing and a shot-creator, so Dirk wouldn't be the only player capable of carrying the team.
 Butler was getting better in that role alongside Dirk, and although he still wasn't a guy who drew consistent double-teams, he was starting to prove himself capable of being the very good role player who could carry the team at times offensively, ala Jet.

 Previously the Mavs had a good pair of starting forwards in Dirk and Butler, both backed up by a player who was capable of starting.
 Without Butler, there are still two starting-caliber forwards on the roster in Dirk and Marion, but a weakening in the backup play behind both.
 But is "backup forward" going to be a high priority on a team's shopping list, where they expend everything to get a better one?
 Probably not.

 Previously the Mavs needed another superstar.
 Butler was good, but a long ways from that.

 Now with Butler injured, other than some weakening at a backup slot, the needs are still about the same.
 Find a superstar.
 Get much better offensively.
 And maybe get a third forward who can play both ends of the floor and round out a Dirk-Marion-someone mix.
-In summary, the ideal answer would still be
+In summary, the ideal answer would still be to get Carmelo Anthony.

 So, what else might have some promise?
 Let's look around.